 The four elements of medical malpractice are:

-- Owed the patient a professional duty of care
+- The medical practitioner owed the patient a professional duty of care.

-If you decide to seek financial compensation from the at-fault health care professional or facility, these elements must be proven as part of your compensation lawsuit.
-A medical malpractice lawyer in Columbus from our firm might be able to help you prove these elements and establish your right to financial recovery.
+If you decide to seek financial compensation from the at-fault health care professional or facility, your compensation lawsuit must prove these elements t.
+Amedical malpractice lawyer in Columbusfrom our firm might be able to help you prove these elements and establish your right to financial recovery.

 Identifying the Error or Mishap that Led to Your Medical Harm or Injury

 Just as identifying the date of your injury might be difficult, you might struggle to identify its exact cause on your own.
-Per the National Center for Biotechnology Information (NCBI), commonly reported causes of medical malpractice include:
+According to StatPearls, commonly reported causes of medical malpractice include:

 - Medication errors